Item number: 2020s

 In the 2020s, the item songs moved away from the suggestiveness and risque visuals to a more musical and dance-filled approach, while still wearing similar belly-dance clothes.
 In 2021, the popular "Oo Antava Oo Oo Antava" track sung by Indravathi Chauhan from the Telugu language film Pushpa: The Rise featuring Samantha was released.
 Nushrratt Bharuccha too featured in an item number song from the film Chhalaang.
 In 2021, Janhvi Kapoor performed her first item number in the song "Nadiyon Paar" from the film Roohi.
 Pooja Hegde delivered an Arabic belly dance in blockbuster song "Arabic Kuthu" from Beast.
 In 2023, Sayyeshaa featured in an item number "Raawadi" from the Tamil film Pathu Thala.
-In this era, Tamannaah became the most popular item girl in the film industry, featuring in songs like "Kaavaalaa" from Jailer alongside Rajinikanth and "Aaj Ki Raat" from Stree 2.
+Tamannaah featured in item songs like "Kaavaalaa" from Jailer alongside Rajinikanth and "Aaj Ki Raat" from Stree 2.
 In 2024, Actress Sharvari performed her first item number in the song "Taras" from Munjya.
+Actress Sreeleela performed many item number songs in Telugu cinema, with her most famous being Kissik from Pushpa 2: The Rule.